-Here’s where to find the best flea markets in Berlin, and remember in this late-night Mecca you don't need to come early for the best treasures.
+Here’s where to find the best flea markets in Berlin.
+And remember, in this late-night Mecca you don't need to come early for the best treasures.

 Berliners sell vintage clothes, books, toys, furniture, and household goods, right next to local designers who offer hand-printed T-Shirts with the Berlin TV Tower and jewelry.
 You'll find music, food stands, street artists - it’s chaotic, it’s crowded, it’s fun.

 If you need some quiet time after all that hustle and bustle, check out the Berlin Wall Memorial Site just down the street, with its superb Documentation Center (Bernauer Strasse).

-- When: Sunday, 10 am – 5 pm
+- When: Sunday, 10:00 – 17:00

 - Where: Bernauer Straße 63-64, 13355 Berlin

-There are plenty of charming cafes and breakfast places around the corner as well as a generous playground.
+Plus, there are plenty of charming cafes and breakfast places around the corner as well as a generous playground.

-- When: Sunday, 10 am – 4 pm
+- When: Sunday, 10:00 – 16:00

 - Where: Arkonaplatz 10435 Berlin

-Not as picturesque as many other Berlin flea markets, this indoor market takes place in a huge warehouse; at first sight, there seems to be a lot of junk – mountains of remote controls, heaps of old tires - but if you have a little time and patience, you can score real treasures for absolute bargain prices.
-For a nice stroll afterwards, head down to the river Spree, and if you walk east, you can discover the extraordinary Soviet War Memorial, a monument with gigantic dimensions.
+This indoor market takes place in a huge warehouse and at first sight, there seems to be a lot of junk.
+Mountains of remote controls, heaps of old tires, chandeliers covering every inch of ceiling.
+But if you have a little time and patience, you can score real treasures for absolute bargain prices.
+And if it rains on market day, this is your go-to.

-- When: Saturday and Sunday, 10 am – 6 pm
+- When: Saturday and Sunday, 10:00 – 18:00

 - Where: Eichenstrasse 4, 12435 Berlin